nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 Otherwise, once User B receives the *ConnectToPeer* message from the Server, User B proceeds with step 4.
 4. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the token included in the *ConnectToPeer* message.
 If this succeeds, a connection is established, and User A is free to send peer messages.
-If this fails, User B retries for ~1 minute.
-If this still fails, no connection is possible, and User B proceeds with step 5.
+If this fails, no connection is possible, and User B proceeds with step 5.
 5. User B sends a [CantConnectToPeer](#server-code-1001) to the Server.
 6. The Server sends a [CantConnectToPeer](#server-code-1001) response to User A.

-Unlike SoulseekQt, Nicotine+ and Soulseek.NET-based clients skip step 5 in favor of letting the connection attempt time out on User A's end.

 ### Legacy Peer Connection Message Order

-*Used by Soulseek NS, Nicotine+ 3.2.0 and earlier, Museek+, soulseeX*
+*Used by Soulseek NS, Nicotine+ 3.2.0 and earlier (excluding step 5-7), Museek+ (excluding step 7), soulseeX*

 1. User A sends a [PeerInit](#peer-init-code-1) to User B.
 If this succeeds, a connection is established, and User A is free to send peer messages.